Frequently Ask Questions

 What is "slope" soaring?

 Wind striking the face of a hill or ridge is forced up over the obstacle.
-A pilot standing on top of a hell, hand launches his plane into this rising air and flies along the face of the hill.
-Slope ships are usually smaller, faster and more maneuverable then thermal aircraft.
+A pilot standing on top of a hill, hand launches their plane into this rising air and flies along the face of the hill.
+Slope ships are usually smaller, faster and more maneuverable than thermal aircraft.

 Is it difficult to learn how to fly?